-Brands that seem to have cashed in on the Singles’ Day event include Marks & Spencer, which has a well-established presence on Tmall.com.
-The British retailer saw sales nearly double compared to the same time last year, with strong sales on items such as cashmere sweaters and raincoats.
+Brands that seem to have made bank over the Singles’ Day event include Marks & Spencer, which has a well-established presence on Tmall.com.
+The British retailer saw sales nearly double in 2015 compared to the previous year, with strong sales on items such as cashmere jumpers and macs.
 To achieve this, the retailer needed to get its supply chain geared up many months ahead of time, as well as hire an extra 200 people in China.

-Smaller retailer The Cambridge Satchel Company also performed very strongly, comfortably beating its sales in the previous year’s event.
-In order to achieve this, the brand ran a month-long 50% discount on selected styles in the run up to 11 November.
+Smaller retailer the Cambridge Satchel company also performed very strongly, comfortably beating its 2014 sales in the 2015 event.
+In order to achieve this, the brand ran a month-long 50% discount on selected styles in the run-up to 11 November.

 The company also ran a quirky campaign using WeChat and Weibo cartoon stickers by well-known local illustrator Zang Xiaobai.
 Reference to Singles’ Day tends to trend across these platforms well ahead of the event, making it a good place to be campaigning.
 But this is a high-involvement approach, and the small bag maker has had to work hard to make its presence felt during the busy shopping event.